leechseed/leechseed2/OBSIDIAN Pattern Catalog/STORY DEVELOPMENT TEMPLATE/00_TOC/FRONTPAGE 00_TOC.md

 | DODD, NANCY ELLEN     | The Writer's Compass                            |
 | READER'S DIGEST       | The Complete Handbook of Novel Writing          |

+The Longman Writer by NADELL, JUDITH
+Strategic Series Author by HUNT, CRYSTAL
+Writing Sci-Fi, Fantasy & Horror for Dummies by DAKAN, RICK
 ### 002_The Writer's Compass - DODD, NANCY ELLEN
 Dodd's book primarily delves into the less-explored aspects of mainstream narrative components that authors frequently overlook.
 Her meticulous attention to detail and clear writing style make it easier for readers to grasp her insights and incorporate them into a broader writing framework.
 *My main glean from Dodd is her delve into the process of writing for the writer themselves.
 If I have trouble in the meta, I should turn to her first.*